A few days ago, my brother called me.

 Can you relate?
 Perhaps, when you finish your work, you are so tired that you don’t feel like reading that self-help book you bought a few weeks ago.
 Watching TV is much better.
 Similarly, wearing your sport clothes and go jogging, or even having a walk, seems way too demanding.
 You prefer spending time laying on your sofa and scrolling down your Instagram feed.

-Today I will share with you some TED Talks that deal with this tricky topic.
+I’ll share with you some TED Talks that deal with this tricky topic.
 I hope they can help you understand and prioritize the things that matter the most to you, both in your personal and professional sphere.

 Here we go!